OPENDAP/hyrax-docker/README.md

 ## <a name="quickstart"> Quick Start

-You can easily build your own Docker image of Hyrax using the matrerial in the project, alternately you cxan download offical images fomr our various DockerHub repositories.
-Bith are discussed below.
+You can easily build your own Docker image of Hyrax using the material in this project.
+Alternatively, you can download offical images from our various DockerHub repositories.
+Both are discussed below.

 ### Download and Run

-Probably the quickest way to get started is to get one of our images from Docker Hub and run that.
+Probably the quickest way to get started is to _pull_ one of our images from Docker Hub and run that.
 Each of the docker hub pages has simple launch instructions for the associated image(s).
-More elaborate instructions can be found below in this document.
+More elaborate instructions may be found below in this document.

 **Docker Hub Pages**
 - [**Hyrax Data Server** on Docker Hub](https://cloud.docker.com/u/opendap/repository/docker/opendap/hyrax)